Andre & Cie

 there's only a skeleton staff of 15, primarily working on selling

-off company assets.
 The large lobby features

 huge pictures windows affording visitors a spectacular panoramic